Backlash (2004): Preliminary matches

 Before the event went live on pay-per-view, Val Venis defeated Matt Hardy in a match taped for Sunday Night Heat.
 The first match that aired was between Shelton Benjamin and Ric Flair.
 After back and forth action between the two, Flair attempted to use brass knuckles on Benjamin but Benjamin splashed Flair from behind.
 Benjamin then performed a diving clothesline on Flair for the win.

 Next was a match between Jonathan Coachman and Tajiri.
 During the match, Garrison Cade interfered on Coachman's behalf, allowing Coachman to roll-up Tajiri for the win.

-The third match of the event was Chris Jericho versus Christian and Trish Stratus in a Handicap match.
+The third match of the event was Chris Jericho versus Christian and Trish Stratus in a handicap match.
 Jericho won the match by pinning Christian after throwing him onto Stratus and executing an enziguiri.

 In the next match, Victoria faced Lita for the WWE Women's Championship.
 Both women evenly controlled the match.
 The match ended when Victoria pinned Lita with an Inside Cradle.
 After the match, Molly Holly and Gail Kim attacked both Lita and Victoria.

-Next was a Hardcore match between Randy Orton and Cactus Jack for the WWE Intercontinental Championship. with the stipulation Evolution were banned from ringside.
+Next was a hardcore match between Randy Orton and Cactus Jack for the WWE Intercontinental Championship, with the stipulation that Evolution were banned from ringside.
 One spot in the match saw Cactus lie a barbed wire baseball bat between Orton's legs and perform a leg drop.
 Cactus continued to use the bat, as he poured gasoline on it and tried to light it on fire.
-Raw General Manager Eric Bischoff interrupted and informed Cactus that he would be disqualified and the event would end if he lit the bat on fire.
+Raw General Manager Eric Bischoff interrupted and informed Cactus that he would lose the match and the event would end if he lit the bat on fire.
 In a particularly brutal spot, Orton - wearing only his signature trunks - missed an RKO and was thrown onto thumbtacks.
-When this spot had been attempted previously, those involved - including Foley himself - had done so fully-clothed.
+When this spot had been attempted previously, those involved - including Foley himself - had done so fully clothed.
 The sight of Orton with thumbtacks embedded into his bare body was, for many, the first major bump of his career.
 After taking an elbow drop off the entrance stage, Orton executed an RKO on Cactus onto the barbed wire baseball bat to retain the title.

 The sixth match was a tag team match in which The Hurricane and Rosey defeated La Résistance (Robért Conway and Sylvain Grenier).
 After a back and forth match, Hurricane pinned Conway after an Eye of the Hurricane.

 The match that followed was between Edge and Kane.
 The match was controlled by Kane, as he focused on Edge's injured left hand.
 Edge reversed attacks from Kane and attempted a Spear but Kane avoided, causing Edge to perform a Spear on the referee.
 Edge struck Kane with the cast and performed a spear on Kane for the win.